TheLabbingProject/django_dicom/README.md

 A django app to manage [DICOM][1] files.

-This app creates the basic models for DICOM data abstraction: Study, Patient, Series, and Instance.
+This app creates the basic models for DICOM data abstraction: Study, Patient, Series, and Image.
 The models are complemented with some utility methods to facilitate data access.